Personal profile

 I studied for two years in a preparatory class in Strasbourg – The Hypokhâgne and Khâgne – which prepares candidates for the entry exams to the French ‘Grandes Ecoles’ – and then moved to the University of Nancy (France).
-After my MA, I have had the valuable opportunity to work as full-time research assistant at the University of the South Wales on a Leverhulme funded project entitled ‘Outcast Europe’ and supervised by Sharif Gemie.
-This research, on the experiences of refugees in the era of the Second World War, laid the groundwork for my decision to specialise in histories of humanitarianism, displacement and international organisations.
+After my MA, I worked as full-time research assistant at the University of the South Wales on a Leverhulme funded project entitled ‘Outcast Europe’ (supervised by Sharif Gemie).
 This led to the publication of Outcast Europe: Refugees and Relief Workers in an Era of Total War (Continuum, 2011).

-In 2021, I was invited to join the Researching the Impact of Attacks on Healthcare (RIAH) consortium led by Larrisa Fast.
-As part of this project, I am working with Bertrand Taithe on History-Writing and Attacks on Healthcare.
-Earlier findings are available on the project's website: https://riah.manchester.ac.uk/
+In 2021, I was invited to join the Researching the Impact of Attacks on Healthcare (RIAH) consortium led by Larrisa Fast to work on History-Writing and Attacks on Healthcare.
+We published a dossier in Humanity (2024).
+Findings are also available on the project's website: https://riah.manchester.ac.uk/)

 Please email me at [email protected] if you would like to discuss postgraduate study and research supervision.
 I would be delighted to hear from prospective Masters or Doctoral students with research interests broadly in the field of Modern European History, and especially from those whose dissertation topics might potentially intersect with histories of medical care, humanitarianism, population displacement and international organisations.